Skip Navigation

 Payroll savings began a long decline in the 1980's, as markets changed, and new financial products were created and began to be offered by employers.
 Products including 401(k) plans and employee stock option plans, both designed to help employees save for their futures as defined benefit retirement plans, gradually became the rule rather than the exception among large employers.
 These plans were more attractive to many employees, despite being less liquid.

-In early 2003, Congress ended funding for the marketing of savings bonds, accelerating a previously slow decline for the savings bonds payroll savings plan.
-While many savings bonds are still purchased through payroll plans today, the number is a lot smaller than from the program's heyday, which lasted from World War II through the 1970's.
+In early 2003, Congress ended funding for the marketing of savings bonds, accelerating a previously slow decline for the payroll savings plan.
+The payroll savings plan will be discontinued on January 31, 2025.

-Treasury phased out the issuance of paper savings bonds through traditional employer-sponsored payroll savings plans as of January 1, 2011.
-Printing fewer paper bonds reduces the cost of the savings bond program and fits with our long-term goal of one day issuing all of our securities electronically.
+Treasury phased out the issuance of paper savings bonds through traditional employer-sponsored payroll savings plans as of January 1, 2011, and through the tax time savings bonds program as of January 1, 2025.
+The elimination of paper savings bonds reduces the cost of the savings bond program.